systemhalted/systemhalted.github.io/_posts/2019-12-26-c-strings-funny-business.md

 - Null-pointer
 - anti-pattern
 - technology
+description: C is a funny language.
+Strings are a joke.
 ---

 C is a funny language.
 It is made for performance and prides itself to be performant.
 However, when it comes to strings and how C deals with them is extraordinary.
 To be precise, extraordinarily deplorable.
 C treats strings as third class citizens.